xiaohunying/notes/pages/aws-security.md

 ### IAM Policies

 IAM Policies are used to assign permissions.
-They are formatted as a JSON document and have at least one statement with this structure:
+They are formatted as a JSON document and have at least one `statement` with this structure: (By default, `effect` is set to `Deny`.

 ~~~json
 {